vinh-ta/elements-of-programming-in-python/docs/primitive-types.md

 **Bitwise right shift** - Moves the bits to the right by a number places specified by the second operand.
 The rightmost bits are removed.
 The implicit sign is preserved when no more shifts can take place.
-A single shift divides the number by 2, ignoring any remainder.

 ```
 x >> y